 The similarities in mining in both Bitcoin and Bitcoin-cash platforms has made eager miners to divide their mining activities between the two blockchains.
 Bitcoin-Cash decided it would change its mining algorithm, after finding out the algorithm was threatening the volume of supply of the blockchain in the market.
 The difficulty adjustment algorithm of Bitcoin-Cash has ever since evolved, making it easier for miners to generate the cryptocurrency.

 Besides taking precautions for virtual harms, your Bitcoin-Cash wallet also considers physical menaces.
-Supporting over 1500 cryptocurrencies, your bitcoin cash wallet spares you from the need for any external wallets.
+Supporting over 1200 cryptocurrencies, your bch wallet spares you from the need for any external wallets.